Managing PARKINSON'S

 Learn more about adaptive equipment and devices for daily living activities

-Social worker (SW): Social workers are important for helping you and your family connect with community resources, support groups, and plan for the future.
+Social worker (SW): Social workers are important for helping you and family members connect with community resources, support groups, and plan for the future.
 They are able to identify the needs and ways to cope with the condition.
 SW's can also address issues like anxiety, grief, and caregiver stress.

-Psychiatrist: The role of the psychiatrist is to focus on the mental health conditions that occur in PD like depression, hallucinations, anxiety.
+Psychiatrist: The role of the psychiatrist is to focus on the mental health conditions that occur in PD like depression, hallucinations, and anxiety.
 They are able to provide therapy and medications to face these challenges.

 Psychologist: The role of the psychologist can range from addressing cognitive changes to the emotional impact of the condition.
 They can develop programs to help with the cognitive deficits and therapy to manage the stress and other behavioral symptoms like apathy.